Loading...

 • Third candle is strong and bearish.
 It can be gap-down or not.

-Meaning: Evening Star is a reversal pattern that shows the uptrend is losing strength and bears are gaining control.
+Meaning: Evening Star pattern shows the uptrend is losing strength and bears are gaining control.

 Psychology: Buyers are strong in the first session, there’s indecision in the second, and in the third, sellers take over.